Criminal History Summary Checks

 Also known as: fbi background check, criminal records, criminal background check, background checks, criminal record check, fbi criminal background check, federal background check, criminal record, criminal background checks

-Current processing time for a Criminal History Summary: 26 days.
+Current processing time for a Criminal History Summary: 22 calendar days.
 Please allow additional time for mail delivery.

 A Criminal History Summary—often referred to as a criminal history record or a “rap sheet”—is a listing of certain information taken from fingerprint submissions retained by the FBI in connection with arrests and, in some instances, federal employment, naturalization, or military service.

 If the fingerprints are related to an arrest, the Criminal History Summary includes name of the agency that submitted the fingerprints to the FBI, the date of the arrest, the arrest charge, and the disposition of the arrest, if known to the FBI.
 All arrest data included in a Criminal History Summary is obtained from fingerprint submissions, disposition reports, and other information submitted by agencies having criminal justice responsibilities.